Anshul619/HLD-System-Designs/src/DesignComponents/Kafka/ReadMe.md

 ## Consumer
 - A consumer can subscribe ( listen ) to the topics ( 1 or more ) and read data from those in the Kafka.
 - Each consumer in a consumer group will be responsible for reading a subset of the partitions of each subject to which they have subscribed.
+- Reading data out of Kafka is very fast thanks to `java.nio.channels.FileChannel#transferTo`.
+  - This method uses `sendFile` system call which allows for very efficient transfer of data from a file to another file ( including sockets ).

 ## Broker ( i.e. Server )
-- A Kafka broker is a server that works as part of a Kafka cluster (in other words, a Kafka cluster is made up of a number of brokers)
+- `A Kafka broker` is a server that works as part of a Kafka cluster (in other words, a Kafka cluster is made up of a number of brokers)
-- Multiple brokers in the Kafka cluster, provides load balancing, reliable redundancy & failover.
+- Multiple brokers in the Kafka cluster, provides load balancing, reliable redundancy & fail-over.
 - Without sacrificing performance, each broker instance can handle read and write volumes of hundreds of thousands per second (and gigabytes of messages).
+- Brokers keep very little state, mostly just open file pointers & connections.

 ## ZooKeeper
 - Zookeeper manages Kafka Cluster ( new broker, new partition etc. ) and brokers coordination